University of Technology Sydney

 Start learning

 Meeting the UN Sustainable Development Goals.
 The liveability of our cities.
 Equitable social and financial institutions.
 They’re all complex challenges and they all require a different approach.
 These are challenges for change-makers who deeply understand complexity.
 Systems thinking gives us powerful ways to engage with messy situations.
-In this taster course, you will discover the fundamentals of system thinking by understanding how to recognise complexity.
+In this free course, you will discover the fundamentals of system thinking by understanding how to recognise complexity.

 About this course